Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Few-Shot Transfer Results

-\paragraph{10 and 100-shot performance with round-trip translation augmentation:} We see that in few-shot settings without data augmentation or consistency training our model outperforms transferring from another domain or vanilla BART.
-We see in transfer to Reddit that despite similar zero shot performance with transfer from CNNDM, there is a more sizeable gap with 10-shot transfer, which suggests that our intermediate fine-tuning does more closely align the BART model with the target domain.
+\paragraph{10 and 100-shot performance with round-trip translation augmentation:} We see that in few-shot settings, without data augmentation or consistency training, our model outperforms transferring from another domain or vanilla BART.
+In the case of transfer to Reddit, we observe that despite similar zero-shot performance with transfer from CNNDM, there is a more sizeable gap with 10-shot transfer.
+This suggests that our intermediate fine-tuning does more closely align the BART model with the target domain.
 Furthermore, when training on augmented data from round-trip translation, we see the best performance in transfer from WikiTransfer in all cases except BART transfer to CNNDM on 10-aug, which is likely due to the autoencoder pretraining objective of BART which biases it towards copying and lead bias, allowing it to perform well in applications to CNNDM.
-We see improvements when training with augmented data in 10-example cases and 3/4 100-example cases for WikiTransfer.
+We see improvements when training with augmented data in 10-example cases and most 100-example cases for WikiTransfer.
 Less improvement is seen in the 100-aug setting when transferring from BART or another domain.
 We hypothesize that the noise present in the larger augmented dataset causes this occasional performance drop, while the WikiTransfer models appear more robust to potential noise.
+We also found model robustness as the standard deviation of top-performing WikiTransfer models was least among all models in the majority of cases.
 Interestingly, for transfer from BART and another domain 100-aug only improves on CNNDM, the most extractive dataset, while the largest drop in performance from augmented data occurs on XSum.
 This XSum performance drop may be caused by the high compression in the XSum summaries which leaves less room for noisy output when compared to the longer CNNDM and BigPatent summaries which may still preserve the main meaning of the original summary better despite backtranslation noise.
-In 3/4 cases, 100-aug with WikiTransfer results in the best performance, only several points away from the state-of-the-art supervised performance in Table \ref{tab:zero_shot}.
+In most cases, 100-aug with WikiTransfer results in the best performance, only several points from the state-of-the-art supervised performance. \FigureResultsAllBold